2007 Ride: No. 18 Joe Gibbs Racing Chevrolet

 2007 Crew Chief: Steve Addington

-High Point: J.J.
-Yeley's spirits in an otherwise lackluster year had to soar after a second place run at the Coca-Cola 600 this May.
-That bridesmaid finish in fifty-four Nextel Cup races driving for the respected Joe Gibbs Racing organization was Yeley's career best to date, coming days after an ultimatum by Team President J.D.
-Gibbs for the sophomore to step up his performance behind the wheel.
-Though aided greatly by a successful fuel strategy call by the No. 18 team, Yeley was able to nurse the car home to the checkered flag after running well for all 600 miles.
+High Point: Yeley’s spirits in an otherwise lackluster year had to soar after a second-place run at the Coca-Cola 600 this May.
+That bridesmaid’s finish in 54 Nextel Cup races driving for the respected Joe Gibbs Racing organization was Yeley’s career best to date, coming days after an ultimatum by Team President JD Gibbs for the sophomore to step up his performance behind the wheel.
+Though aided greatly by a successful fuel-strategy call by the No. 18 team, Yeley was able to nurse the car home to the checkered flag after running well for all 600 miles.
 Just three weeks later, he won his first pole position at Michigan, punctuating his ability to compete in stock car’s most prestigious series.

-Low Point: In early August, the 2003 USAC Triple Crown Champion learned that his apprenticeship with JGR would come to an end.
-When the smoke cleared on the most publicized driver move in NASCAR history, the mega-popular Dale Earnhardt, Jr. replaced Kyle Busch at Hendrick Motorsports, leaving the younger Busch, flush with talent, to be signed by the Gibbs camp.
-As a result, there was "no room at the inn" for Yeley at JGR, leaving the Phoenix, AZ native struggling to no finish better than 10th the rest of the season.
+Low Point: In early August, the 2003 USAC Triple Crown champion learned that his apprenticeship with JGR would come to an end.
+When the smoke cleared on the most publicized driver move in NASCAR history, the mega-popular Dale Earnhardt Jr. replaced Kyle Busch at Hendrick Motorsports, leaving the younger Busch, flush with talent, to be signed by the Gibbs camp.
+As a result, there was “no room at the inn” for Yeley at JGR, leaving the Phoenix, Ariz. native struggling to no finish better than 10th the rest of the season.

 Summary: 2007 turned out to be quite the emotional roller coaster for the 30-year-old former open-wheel standout.
-Though J.J. did improve on his 29th place point finish in 2006, it apparently was not enough to convince Gibbs management that he was a better long-term prospect than Kyle Busch.
+Though JJ did improve on his 29th-place points finish in 2006, it apparently was not enough to convince Gibbs management that he was a better long-term prospect than Busch.
 However, Yeley did show steady improvement during his sophomore season, and that alone is cause for optimism that as he gains more seat time, he will continue to develop into a frontrunner if given the right equipment.
-Yeley’s maturity was showcased by a downgrade in wrecks this season – he had four DNF’s for crashes compared to six in ’06 – as well as an ability to nurse an ill-handling car to Top 15 and Top 20 finishes on a more consistent basis.
+Yeley’s maturity was showcased by a downgrade in wrecks this season – he had four DNFs for crashes compared to six in ’06 – as well as an ability to nurse an ill-handling car to top-15 and top-20 finishes on a more consistent basis.

 But although the Gibbs connection remains indirectly intact, it is still safe to predict a “rocky” 2008 season for Yeley and the No. 96 organization.
 The single-car operation is in transition from that change in majority ownership from last September; additionally, the team will be adversely affected by the inevitable learning curve with the new Toyota power plants they will begin campaigning in 2008.

-Want to join Tommy on our Frontstretch Staff?
+Want to join Tommy on our Frontstretch staff?
 Now’s your chance to join one of the fastest-growing racing websites on the internet, matching wits with some of the most respected writers in the business today.
-Frontstretch.com is actively seeking 3-5 new staff members for the 2008 season, and you can audition now by clicking here to find out exactly what you need to do.
-When finished, send your completed audition to email@example.com – we hope to hear from you soon!
+Frontstretch is actively seeking 3-5 new staff members for the 2008 season, and you can audition now.